 The food stamps program was renamed the Supplemental Nutrition Assistance Program (SNAP) in order to reduce stigma and emphasize the focus on providing nutritious foods to families in need.
-In place of food stamps or vouchers, participants now use electronic benefit transfer (EBT) cards to make qualified purchases.
+In place of food stamps or vouchers, participants now use electronic benefits transfer (EBT) cards to make qualified purchases.
 Monetary benefits are loaded onto the card every month, making it easier for beneficiaries to use SNAP benefits in California.

 CalFresh is the name of the SNAP program in California, and it is run by the state Department of Social Services (CDSS).
 Generally, you are able to use your benefits at approved grocery stores and farmers’ markets.
 However, it is important to note that your benefits can only be used to purchase pre-approved food items.
 Continue reading below to learn more about your benefits and how to abide by CalFresh regulations.